johnhungerford/laminar-react/LAMINAR-REACT.md

 When a new opportunity to do some web-development in Scala came up more recently, therefore, I decided to use Laminar and ditch React entirely.
 This experience eventually led to great results, but I admit it took me a while to work out how to get laminar to do what I wanted.
 It is a fairly unopinionated library, and there a lot of ways to go wrong using it.
 It also took me a while to come to grips with the implications of its significant differences with React.
 After some effort, however, I worked out a way to get Laminar working for me better than scalajs-react ever did.
 Moreover, I did so without having to throw out the mental model I had inherited from React.

-In this article I will share with you what I learned from this experience: I will provide an introduction to Laminar, show how Laminar departs from React and the challenges that this presents, and then show you my solution to these challenges.
-At the end, I will sketch a suggested application architecture.
-For a more complete example application, you can look at the [accompanying code](laminar-react/js/src/main/scala/App.scala), where you can also find (and run!) all the code in this article (see the [README](README.md) for instructions on running the code).
+In this article I will share with you what I learned from this experience: I will provide a brief introduction to Laminar, and then provide a series of formulas for translating different kinds of React components to Laminar components.
+All of the examples discussed here are included in this repository and can be run locally in a browser.
+See the [README](README.md) for instructions on building and running the code.
+At the end the article, I will sketch a suggested application architecture.
+For a more complete example application, you can look at the [example To-Do application](laminar-react/js/src/main/scala/todo/AppComponent.scala) including in this repository, which you can also run.
+The README includes instructions on running a hot-reloading dev server, so you can play around with the code and see how it changes the behavior in the browser.

 ## Laminar